bethanypage/odd-positive-integer-average/README.md

 # Odd Positive Integer Average

 This is a boilerplate project setup for students to setup an express server that exposes a POST endpoint `/odd-positive-average`.
-The endpoint is pretty self explanatory as it receives a given array of integers and returns the average of only the positive odd integers.
+The endpoint expects to receive an array of integers and will return the average of only the odd positive integers.

 ## Expected interfaces